kapadiaparth/examples/demo-saastr-podcast-search/README.md

   url: 'https://www.flex.io/api/v1/pipes/{username}-demo-saastr-podcast-search/run?flexio_api_key=YOUR_API_KEY',
 ```

-## Conclusion
+## Get Help

-We hope you've enjoyed stepping through this demo and have found it useful.
-If you have question or would like more information, please feel free to email the [Flex.io developer support team](support@flex.io).
+If you have question or would like more information, please feel free to email the [Flex.io developer support team](support@flex.io) or the chat button at the bottom of the [Flex.io website](https://www.flex.io).